daniyalriazcute-alt/StorySpark/README.md

 StorySpark is a **two-agent AI system** that collaborates to write short, warm children's stories on any theme — completely free, fully deployed, and hardened against real-world LLM security risks.

-- 🧠 **Agent 1 (IdeaGenerator)** — finds one creative story idea.
+- 🧠 **Agent 1 (IdeaGenerator)** — finds one creative story idea using Wikipedia as a knowledge source.
 - ✍️ **Agent 2 (StoryWriter)** — turns that idea into an 80-word tale.
-- 🔄 Agent Handoff — Agent 1's output is stored in memory
-   then passed to Agent 2 as its input.
+- 🔄 **Agent Handoff** — Agent 1's output is stored in short-term memory and passed to Agent 2 as its input (sequential pipeline pattern).

 ---

 ## 🎬 Live Demo